JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 we lawyers say) to pursue the question into its side issues.

 “Mr. Godfrey Ablewhite can hardly be of your way of thinking,” I said.
-“HIS heart must be set on the marriage at any rate?”
+“_His_ heart must be set on the marriage at any rate?”

 “He says so, and I suppose I ought to believe him.
 He would hardly marry me, after what I have owned to him, unless he was fond of me.”